S0M3V3RM1N/S0M3V3RM1N/README.md

 ### Areas of Curiosity
 - Systems and understanding what's underneath the hood
 - Pattern recognition, protocol behavior, and offensive secuirty
-- Generative AI and the impact to information security
+- Generative AI and the impact to cybersecurity
-- Network infrastructure
+- Securing network infrastructure
 - Blue team operations

 ---